microsoft/WhatTheHack/032-OSSDatabaseMigration/Student/06-online-cutover-validation.md

 ## Success Criteria

 * You have validated that the Pizzeria applications (one for PostgreSQL and one for MySQL) are working with the configuration change.
 You can do this by registering yourself as a user in the application.
-You would then connect to the Azure DB for PostgreSQL/MySQL and do a 'select * from users' to see if the new user is in the database(s)
+You would then connect to the Azure DB for PostgreSQL/MySQL and do a `select * from users` to see if the new user is in the database(s)